egberts/easy-admin/500-dns/README.zones.details.md

 Those numbers's comment will be detailed in further sections.

-First Value of First Set of Lines - Zone File Format
+MNAME - First Value of First Set of Lines - Zone File Format
 --------------------------------------------
 First value in the zone file begins with what this zone file controls: